Same-Gender Peer Role Models in Education

 Experimental Design

 We develop a survey experiment in which individuals are exposed to randomized images of students of different gender excelling in different subjects.
-Participants are asked whether they think that the image of the student they see could provide good examples for other students in terms of performance, behavior, study and career choices.
+Participants are asked whether they think that the image of the student they see could provide good examples for other students in terms of STEM study.

 Experimental Design Details